 What you'll study on this MSc Business and Management degree course

-To achieve a Master's degree, you need to study units worth a total of 180 credits.
+To achieve a Master's degree, you need to study modules worth a total of 180 credits.
 For example, 4 units worth 30 credits and 1 unit worth 60 credits.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry.

 We'll help you to identify internships, voluntary roles and opportunities that will complement your studies.

 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the world of business.

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.